ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In this case, the DKIM "d=" parameter and the RFC5322.From header field have identical DNS domains.
 Thus, the identifiers are in strict alignment.

-Example 2: DKIM in alignment (parent):
+Example 2: DKIM in relaxed alignment:

 ~~~
      DKIM-Signature: v=1; ...; d=example.com; ...